 - Write and communicate effectively

 You are encouraged to include pieces that show your ability to work in a multidisciplinary team indicating clearly your role and contribution to the project.

 The program is open to individuals with an undergraduate degree or higher in Design or a relevant post-graduate work experience with a design background.

 Upload items that communicate your technical and design expertise and problem-solving skills.
 NOTE: It is required that applicants for the Transportation Design program include a significant number of original sketches in their portfolio submission and/or an additional sketchbook.

 - Your portfolio should include a minimum of 3-4 design projects including academic, personal and professional.

-- All projects must have a clear representation of the phases of the design process – including your project brief, research, target market development, concept ideation, development and final renderings and models – presented in a fluid, clear, systematic manner.
+- All projects must have a clear representation of the phases of the design process – including your project brief, research, target market development, concept ideation, development and final renderings and models – presented in a fluid, clear, systematic manner that is graphically composed.

-- Submissions should demonstrate your functional skills including freehand sketching in accurate perspective, use of Photoshop and Alias – or other use of 2D/3D modeling and rendering software.
+- Submissions should demonstrate your technical creative skills including freehand sketching in accurate perspective, use of Photoshop and Alias – or other use of 2D/3D modeling and rendering software.

 - Include a significant amount of original process sketches and/or a separate sketch book as a PDF attachment in SlideRoom, or if necessary, mailed or e-mailed to the Office of Graduate Admissions.

 - The portfolio should reveal a high level of skill in critical thinking, creative conceptualization and visual communication.